Computing curriculum statement

 Our use of Google Classroom allows children to build a portfolio of creative work, demonstrating how their technical skills and understanding of the subject have progressed during their learning throughout their time at this school.

 This impact can not only be seen in children’s individual accounts and whole school displays, but also by listening to the children themselves.
-We value pupil voice and children across the key stages share their thoughts with the subject leader.
-Through our tailored and inspiring curriculum, children will gain an understanding of wider opportunities of computing speciality skills, meaning they are well prepared for their next steps of education and future careers.
+We value pupil voice so children across the key stages share their thoughts with the subject leader.
+Through our tailored and inspiring curriculum, children will gain an understanding of wider opportunities of computing specialty skills, meaning they are well prepared for their next steps of education and future careers.